rpatterson/iiswsgi/README.rst

 Quick Start
 ===========

-Assuming an existing Python distribution with a ``setup.py`` file and a WSGI ``*.ini`` config file, roughly the following steps could be used to released to WebPI:
+Assuming an existing Python distribution with a `Setup Script`_ and a WSGI ``*.ini`` config file, roughly the following steps could be used to released to WebPI: